piaoger/PlayScripts/Readme.md

 - Scheme:TinyScheme

 # How to use:
-- subst this folder as s:
+- subst child folder "SolidMCP" as s:
 - Run S:\SetSystemVc10.bat
   - It calls S:\Workspace\Common\SetEnvironmentVC10.bat
   - Set Environment Variables